Chlorohyla bella

-Ranoidea bella is a species of frog in the subfamily Pelodryadinae, first found in Cape York Peninsula in Queensland, Australia.
-The species is most similar to R. gracilenta and R. chloris, but can be distinguished from its cogeners by having a large male body size (between 34.5 to 41.8 mm), a "near-immaculate" green dorsum, an orange venter, its bright orange-coloured digits and webbing, the purple lateral surfaces of its thighs, by lacking a canthal stripe, its white bones, and a single-note male advertisement call.
+Chlorohyla bella is a species of frog in the family Pelodryadidae, first found in Cape York Peninsula in Queensland, Australia.
+The species is most similar to many Chlorohyla species, but can be distinguished by having a large male body size (between 34.5 to 41.8 mm), a "near-immaculate" green dorsum, an orange venter, its bright orange-coloured digits and webbing, the purple lateral surfaces of its thighs, by lacking a canthal stripe, its white bones, and a single-note male advertisement call.
 It inhabits rainforest and monsoon vine thicket near water.